Resource for Passive Investors

 A refinance is the replacing of an existing debt obligation with another debt obligation with different terms.
 In apartment syndication, a distressed or value-add general partner may refinance after increasing the value of a property, using the proceeds to return a portion of the limited partner's equity investment.

 Appreciation is an increase in the value of an asset over time.
 There are two main types of appreciation: natural and forced.
 Natural appreciation occurs when the market cap rate “naturally” decreases.
 Forced appreciation occurs when the net operating income is increased (either by increasing the revenue or decreasing the expenses).
-Appreciation is one of the factors included in the Three Immutable Laws of Real Estate Investing.
-Click here to learn more about all three laws and their importance when investing in real estate.

 Ration Utility Billing System (RUBS) is a method of calculating a tenant’s utility bill based on occupancy, apartment square footage or a combination of both.
 Once calculated, the amount is billed back to the resident, which results in an increase in revenue.

-• Property and Neighborhood Classes
+Property Classes

 Preferred Return: the threshold return that limited partners are offered prior to the general partners receiving payment.